-Potential Change Orders are the starting point of any budget or cost change.
+Potential Change Orders (PCOs) are the starting point of any budget or cost change.
 You can generate other change orders from a PCO.
 Link cost items to provide a connection back to the affected budget, contract, and supplier.
-However, cost items can be created directly in the Cost Item tab and assigned to a PCO later.
+However, cost items can also be created directly in the Cost Item tab and assigned to a PCO later.

 In this article: